NSF REU: "Hands-On, Minds-On" Understanding & Preventing Societal Violence

 Have both a "hands-on" as well as a "minds-on" set of experiences, designed to immerse students in a variety of engaging ways in the research process and the begin the development of a research identity.

 Receive $5,000 stipend, free housing (with three meals per day) on campus and travel support to/from Virginia Tech

 - Have access to the library, computers, and recreational facilities

-The time period to apply for this program has now closed.
 Selected applicants will be notified in March of their acceptance to this program.
 Due to a high volume of program applications, we cannot contact each individual to update them of the status of their application.
 Only those selected from the program will be notified.
 Questions may be directed to: Rob Jacks, REU Program Coordinator.